Quantum simulation of lattice gauge theories coupled to fermionic matter via anyonic regularization: Introduction

-Here we provide such a construction, including explicit results for $U(1)_k$ and $SU(2)_k$ gauge groups coupled to fermionic matter.
-We note that our results generalize prior work in the case of pure-gauge simulation, and can be applied directly to any input anyon model.
-When adding fermionic matter, particularly in the case of non-Abelian gauge groups, subtleties arise due to the presence of local fermionic excitations, which are inherently not topological, and we discuss how to handle these in the case of $SU(2)_k$ LGTs.
-To formalize our construction, we make use of \emph{fusion surface models}~\cite{Inamura:2024a}.
+To formalize our construction, we make use of a novel concept of \emph{fusion surface models}~\cite{Inamura:2024a}.
 These models are defined on oriented trivalent lattices which take as input a braided fusion category\footnote{In full generality, the fusion surface model takes a fusion 2-category as input.
 Further, in the case we consider of the input being a braided fusion category, it would be more correct to say that we take the modules over the braided fusion category as the input.
 This lets one consider the membrane-like condensation defects.
 Since we do not make use of these, we will not explicitly use this language.}, and form a Hilbert space spanned by fusion diagrams, corresponding to labelings of edges by simple objects of the fusion category such that the associated fusion rules are obeyed at all vertices.
-The operators acting on this space take the form of Wilson loops and lines, which upon being resolved into the lattice, allow one to cast the Hamiltonian in a form that immediately evokes a linear combination of unitaries (LCU) structure.
-Once the Hamiltonian has been written in terms of these diagrammatic operators, any state-of-the-art dynamics subroutines, such as Trotterization~\cite{Childs:2021a} or qubitization~\cite{Tong:2022a}, can be used to implement digital simulation of the system.
+The operators acting on this space take the form of Wilson loops and lines.
+Resolution of the Wilson lines and loops into the lattice reveals an even more primitive structure, in terms of diagrammatic operators called $F$ and $R$ symbols.
+We show that the regularized Hamiltonian expressed with these symbols takes the form of a linear combination of unitaries (LCU).
+Thereby, any state-of-the-art Hamiltonian simulation algorithm, such as Trotterization~\cite{Childs:2021a} or qubitization~\cite{Tong:2022a}, can be utilized by querying circuit primitives which implement the diagrammatic $F$ and $R$ operators.

-The major contributions of this work are (1) the construction of LGT Hamiltonians coupling the anyonic-regularized gauge theories to fermionic matter within the fusion surface model framework and (2) the construction of the necessary circuit primitives to implement the Hamiltonians we construct on fault-tolerant quantum computers.
-This includes explicitly constructing circuits to implement the $F$ symbols and $R$ symbols for $U(1)_k$ and $SU(2)_k$ anyon models.